The people of New Orleans embrace life like no other community in the world, so why would you expect them to treat death any differently?

 On your way back to Bienville House, stop by the Museum of Death (227 Dauphine St.) to complete your strange explorations.

-While the best cemetery in New Orleans may be a matter of personal preference, the choice for the best place to sleep while you’re visiting the Crescent City is clear: Bienville House offers the boutique hotel experience you seek in the heart of all the action.
+The best cemetery in New Orleans may be a matter of personal preference, but the choice for the best place to sleep while you’re visiting the Crescent City is clear: Bienville House offers the boutique hotel experience you seek in the heart of all the action.